RenderKit/embree/README.md

 Compiling Embree
 ================

-Linux and Mac OS\ X
+Linux and Mac OS X
 -------------------

 To compile Embree you need a modern C++ compiler that supports C++11.
-Embree is tested with Intel® Compiler 15.0.2, Clang 3.4.2, and GCC 4.8.2.
+Embree is tested with Intel® Compiler 16.0.1, Clang 3.4.2, and GCC 4.8.3.
 If the GCC that comes with your Fedora/Red Hat/CentOS distribution is too old then you can run the provided script `scripts/install_linux_gcc.sh` to locally install a recent GCC into `$HOME/devtools-2`.